bear-metal/tunemygc/README.md

 [![Build Status](https://travis-ci.org/bear-metal/tunemygc.svg)](https://travis-ci.org/bear-metal/tunemygc)

 The Ruby garbage collector has been flagged as the crux of Ruby performance and memory use for a long time.
-It has improved a lot over the last years, but there's still a lot to tune and control. *The default configuration is not suitable and optimal for Rails applications, and neither is there a one-size-fits-all set of tuned parameters that would suit every app.* However, hand-tuning the GC parameters is a slippery slope to navigate for most developers.
+It has improved a lot over the last years, but there's still a lot to tune and control. *The default configuration is not suitable and optimal for large Ruby applications, and neither is there a one-size-fits-all set of tuned parameters that would suit every app.* However, hand-tuning the GC parameters is a slippery slope to navigate for most developers.

 ## We're fixing this